This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Who should not get the MMR vaccine:

-Your child should not get the MMR vaccine if he has had an allergic reaction to gelatin, antibiotic medicine, or a previous MMR vaccine.
+Your child should not get the MMR vaccine if he or she has had an allergic reaction to gelatin, antibiotic medicine, or a previous MMR vaccine.

 Who should wait to get the MMR vaccine:

-- Any child who is sick or has a fever should wait until he feels better to get the vaccine.
+- Any child who is sick or has a fever should wait until he or she feels better to get the vaccine.

 - Ask your child's healthcare provider if he should get the MMR vaccine if: